Larceny Act 1861

 The Larceny Act 1861 (24 & 25 Vict. c.
 96) was an act of the Parliament of the United Kingdom of Great Britain and Ireland (as it then was) that consolidated provisions related to larceny and similar offences from a number of earlier statutes into a single act.
 For the most part these provisions were, according to the draftsman of the act, incorporated with little or no variation in their phraseology.
 It is one of a group of acts sometimes referred to as the Criminal Law Consolidation Acts 1861.
 It was passed with the object of simplifying the law.
 It is essentially a revised version of an earlier consolidation act, the Larceny Act 1827 (7 & 8 Geo.
 4. c.
 29) (and the equivalent Irish act), incorporating subsequent statutes.

-England and Wales
+Subsequent developments

+Section 113 of the act was repealed by section 2 of, and the schedule to, the Public Authorities Protection Act 1893 (56 & 57 Vict. c.
+61), which came into force on 1 January 1894.

+The following provisions of the act were repealed by section 48(1) of, and the schedule to, the Larceny Act 1916.